HedvigS/personal-cookbook/R/cldf_for_dummies.md

 **Source**

-bibTeX file called “sources.bib” One entry = one source.
+Optional file, but often present in the form of a bibTeX-file.
+One entry = one source.
+The bibTeX file is usually called “sources.bib”, but not necessary (check metadata.json as usual).
+The bibTeX Key (the first string after `@BIBTEXENTRYTYPE{`) maps onto the Source column in the FormTable above.

     @misc{Blust-15-2005,
         author = {Blust},